vanaluk/test_exercise/README.md

 If for some reason you need to start from scratch `./connect.sh -d` will erase the cache and destroy the vagrant machine.

 You can now take a look around.
-The project folder is mounted to `~/test_exercise` and the keys folder to `~/keys`.
+The project folder is mounted to `~/test_exercise`.
 These are the same folders as those on your host machine.
 You can use your favorite editor(s) or IDE(s) in either the host or vm.
 The build commands will need to be run from the VM.

 # Build test exercise